google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 The importance of formality lies in the fact that it makes academic writing more structured, reliable, and appropriate for an academic audience.

-Readers expect research and scholarly work to be presented in a clear and precise way, and formality contributes to this.
+The purpose of academic writing is to present research and scholarly work in a clear and precise way, and formality contributes to this.

 Key Features of Formality in Academic Writing